-Today, figurative sculpture education is typically limited to either brief workshops or long-term academic programs.
-Short workshops rarely allow sufficient time to develop a deep understanding of the subject, while committing to three years of study is unrealistic for most people.
-Although many experienced educators argue that even six months is insufficient to train a student properly, this program is built on a different premise: with a focused, disciplined group, six months can be enough to achieve true independence.
+Although many experienced educators maintain that even six months is insufficient to properly train a student, this program is built on a different premise: with a focused and disciplined group, six months can be enough to achieve true independence.

 Valentina Zlatarova